djfpaagman/chrome-asana-hacks/README.md

 This small extension is here to increase your Asana productivity, it:

 * Introduces "Silent mode", which removes the unread inbox notifications
+* Introduces "meeting mode", which reduces visual clutter when using Asana in meetings
 * Introduces an "Inbox" switch, which completely hides your inbox so you can focus on work
-* Introduces "meeting mode", which reduces visual clutter when using Asana in meetings
+* Introduces a "Home" switch, which hides the new Home feature in the menu bar.

 Next to that, the extension: